 - Quarter the cabbage through the core, and then slice out and discard the core.
 Finely slice the cabbage.
 Then slice the entire pile in half crosswise.
 It’s easier to slice/shred each quarter first then slice the whole pile of shreds in one shot.
 See photos above.

-- Add the shredded cabbage in a large bowl.
+- Add the finely sliced cabbage in a large bowl.
 If you make half a recipe, save the other half of the cabbage for another use.
 It lasts in the fridge, unsliced and tightly wrapped, for a week or two.

-- Add the shredded carrots to the bowl and toss to combine.
+- Add the grated carrots to the bowl and toss to combine.

 - Mix together all the dressing ingredients.
 Pour dressing over vegetables and toss until thoroughly coated.